 Replacing The Arm Pads

-Arm Pads are an easy component to replace.
-They are spongy inside and have a plastic base.
+Grey Arm Pads 8L/9L are an easy component to replace except you may have difficulty getting grey ones (black are more commonly available).
+They can be spongy inside and have a plastic base.
 They are each held onto the wheelchair frame by two screws and threaded bushes embedded in the plastic.
+There are alternative styles, some with leather covering.

 Pic.
 7. Arm-pads 8L/9L